 HELP END BARBARIC LIVE PIGEON SHOOTS:

-Please contact your state legislators to ask them to not only support, SB 510 to end these pitiless contests, but ask them to also push their leadership to schedule it for a vote.
+Enough is enough.
+It is time to vote on a bill to end live pigeon shoots.
+Please contact your state senator to ask them to not only support, SB 510 to end these pitiless contests, but ask them to also push their leadership to schedule it for a vote.
 Click here for a sample letter.
 Also, help apply public pressure by submitting a letter to the editor.
 Thank you for your help.

 WHAT IS A LIVE PIGEON SHOOT?
 Live pigeon shoots are inhumane contests where live birds who have been captured, brought into Pennsylvania, often illegally from neighboring states, are shot at close range by shooters who earn points for every bird they shoot down within a certain range.
 Observers estimate that 70% of the birds are wounded but not killed outright.
 Pennsylvania remains the one of the last states where these notoriously cruel events are openly and regularly held.